Top 10 squares in Rome

 10. Piazza San Pietro

-The best way to get to St. Peter's Square is to cross Via della Conciliazione, a road where the spectacle of the basilica is presented in front of your eyes and invites you to enter the embrace formed by the ellipse of colonnades of the square.
+The best way to get to St. Peter's Square is to cross the Via della Conciliazione, a road where the spectacle of the basilica is presented in front of your eyes and invites you to enter the embrace formed by the ellipse of colonnades of the square.

 Bernini, in charge of designing this very important square, gave it a strong symbolic sense to guide the faithful inside the basilica, and thought of a theatrical spectacle that would come as a surprise to the eyes.